lzhengem/Java111B_Assignment8_Magazine/README.md

 Magazine Assignment - Due 12/14

-1) due 12/4 CL
+1) due 12/4 CL Completed 11/29/2017.
 - Modify Magazine class
-  Implement Comparable interface and override compareTo method. compareTo method determines whether one Magazine object's title comes before antoher lexicographically (ascii).
+  Implement Comparable interface and override compareTo method. compareTo method determines whether one Magazine object's title comes before another lexicographically (ascii).
 Only change needed.
-- Modify Magazine Rack class
+- Modify MagazineRack class
   Instead of hardcoding values, create loop to prompt and read titles from user input as long as user wants to continue.

 2) due 12/7 QD
-- Modify Magazine Rack class
+- Modify MagazineRack class
   open and read titles from text file mags.dat inserting values into the list. if mag.dat does not exist inform user.
 Use a try/catch block for this code.
 - Modify MagazineList class